sujon335/Etherscan_Scrapper/README.md

 # Etherscan_Scrapper
-A scrapy pyhton project to crawl https://etherscan.io/ and collect all the verified smart contract codes to create corresponding solidity files for analysis
+A scrapy python project to crawl https://etherscan.io/ and collect all the verified smart contract codes to create corresponding solidity files for analysis

 Steps:
 1. pip install scrapy